tatumio/doc/docs/rpc/utxo-blockchains/bch-rpc-documentation/transactions/estimatefee.md

 ### Overview

-The `estimatefee` method is used to estimate the transaction fee for a Bitcoin transaction.
+The `estimatefee` method is used to estimate the transaction fee for a transaction.
 It calculates the fee based on the current network conditions.

 ### Example use cases: